Learning to Retrieve In-Context Examples for Large Language Models: Methodology

 In order to capture the preferences of LLMs over the retrieved candidates and provide fine-grained supervision for dense retrievers, we propose to train a cross-encoder based reward model.
 For a training example $(x, y)$, we first sample one positive example $(x^+, y^+)$ from the top-ranked candidates and $N_\text{neg}$ hard negative examples $\{(x_i^-, y_i^-)\}_{i=1}^{N_\text{neg}}$ from the bottom-ranked candidates.
 The reward model takes as input the concatenation of $(x, y, x^+, y^+)$ and produces a real-valued score $s(x, y, x^+, y^+)$, similarly for the hard negatives.
 It is trained to minimize the following cross-entropy loss:

 It is important to note that the reward model is only used to provide supervision for the dense retriever and has access to the groundtruth label $y$, which is not available at test time.
 This is a key difference from the re-ranker in the ad-hoc retrieval setting ~\citep{ren2021rocketqav2}.
 Compared to the bi-encoder based dense retrievers, the reward model enables full interaction between the inputs and can therefore serve as a teacher model.
+The log-likelihood scores from LLMs display high variance across different examples.
+In contrast, the reward model scores are more suitable for knowledge distillation.